caporaso-lab/q2-books/q2-metagenomics/book/80-leiden-workshop.md

 ### QUAST QC
+After assembling our reads into contigs, let's have a look at our contig quality metrics.
 ```shell
 wget -O quast-qc.qzv https://polybox.ethz.ch/index.php/s/XyZfYkDEHh1nHZq/download
 ```
 ### Obtaining your Feature Table and Taxonomy Table
+Similarly as we did for reads, we are now going to look at taxonomic annotations for our contigs based analysis.
+In order to do that, we need to download our contig feature table and taxonomy that we generated using Kraken2.

 ```shell
 wget -O kraken2-presence-absence-contigs.qza https://polybox.ethz.ch/index.php/s/OYL590hv7eZJPWS/download
 ```